happykhan/microreact-cookbook/docs/index.md

 * **Attribution** — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 * **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+## How to use this cookbook

+The best way to use this cookbook is to browse the various recipes listed on the right, and try to recreate them yourself with the example data provided.
+These will hopefully provide inspiration for possible visualisations you can create with your own data.

+If you have never used Microreact before, please start with the recipe, [Microreact classic - uploading data](./basic-upload.md).
+If you are feeling adventurous you can try a [detail tutorial that include a number of recipes here](./an-advanced-tutorial/introduction.md).

+[^1]: Dudas G et al. Virus genomes reveal factors that spread and sustained the Ebola epidemic. *Nature*.
+2017 Apr 20;544(7650):309-315. doi: [10.1038/nature22040](http://dx.doi.org/10.1038/nature22040)